Alumni Scholarship Opportunities . . .

 ACADEMIC ACHIEVEMENT / NEED BASED SCHOLARSHIPS

-In addition to being enrolled as a full-time undergraduate at UNM; applicant must demonstrate academic achievement and financial need.
+In addition to being enrolled as a full-time undergraduate at UNM; applicant must demonstrate academic achievement and financial need in addition to any other criteria listed.

 LEADERSHIP / COMMUNITY SERVICE / CAMPUS INVOLVEMENT SCHOLARSHIPS

-Additional Criteria: Must be a Junior or Senior; GPA 3.2+; Must demonstrate financial need
+- Additional Criteria: Must be a Junior or Senior at UNM with a GPA 3.2+; Must demonstrate financial need

-Additional Criteria: Must be a Junior or Senior; GPA 3.2+
+- Additional Criteria: Must be a Junior or Senior at UNM with a GPA 3.2+

 In addition to being enrolled as a full-time undergraduate at UNM, applicant must meet the criteria specified below: